Student Design Teams

 The Zips Aero Design Team is a student-run design team that designs and builds airplanes from scratch to test and compete in international competitions.
 Anyone who is interested can join the team.
 The Aeros accept students from all backgrounds and majors.
 The team is a great way to make friends, practice engineering outside of the class, learn how to use different engineering software, gain experience with machine shop tools, and be a part of a family.
 Members participate in the entire engineering process—from design to budgeting finances and construction.
 The Aeros are one of the most competitive teams at UA and have generally placed top third in the past.

-The Formula SAE Design Team provides students with an opportunity to participate in projects with real-world applications.
+The Formula Combustion Design Team provides students with an opportunity to participate in projects with real-world applications.
 Students are challenged to incorporate classroom knowledge into effective design related to the automotive industry.

 The program concept is that a fictitious manufacturing company has contracted a group of engineers to manufacture a prototype formula-style race car to be evaluated for production.
 The vehicle must have high performance in acceleration, braking and handling.
 The car must also be aesthetically pleasing, comfortable and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities and reliability.